nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all flashcards using the `list` command.
 At least one flashcard in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete 1` <br>
       Expected: First flashcard is deleted from the list of flashcards.
-Details of the deleted flashcard shown in the result display.
+Result display will output the status of the deleted flashcard.

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete 0` <br>
       Expected: No flashcard is deleted from the list of flashcards.
 Invalid command error message shown in the result display.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size or x is a negative integer)<br>
+   1. Other incorrect delete commands to try: `delete` and `delete x` (where x is larger than the list size or x is a negative integer)<br>
-      Expected: Similar to previous.
+      Expected: Similar to test case iii.

 ### Listing flashcards